prasunakunasani/AAFCjavaJunitLearning/README.md

         - else, need to play with environment variables
 - $svn --version
 - $svn info <https://nameofURLfromSVNserver/blah/>
-    - enter username and passwrod and SVN will remove who the last user you authenticated as
+    - enter username and password and SVN will remove who the last user you authenticated as
     - and won't prompt for the username again
     - gives info on repository
     - HTTPS access is 443 so make sure that's not used